rolldone/remote-pipeline/note.md

   - SSH Username with private key - an SSH public/private key pair,
   - Certificate - a PKCS#12 certificate file and optional password, or
   - Docker Host Certificate Authentication credentials.
+- [Auth] : If open some url, and not login yet, will redirect to login.
+So save the url open before on query url, and after login success back to current url again was try opened [Waiting]
 - [Host] : Change all auth information is get from table Credentials with filter [Waiting]
 - [AdminMenu] : Enable interactive menu on side menu admin [Alpha]
 - [Queue] : Add delay and add fix time delay for create new queue from queue [Waiting]